List of people executed in Ohio

 The following is a list of people executed by the U.S. state of Ohio since capital punishment was resumed in the United States in 1976.

-All of the following people have been executed for murder since the Gregg v.
+A total 56 people have been executed for murder since the Gregg v.
 Georgia decision.
-All 56 were executed by lethal injection.
+All of them were executed by lethal injection.
 However, any future execution will no longer be performed using this method, due to a ruling by Governor Mike DeWine in December 2020.
 Notable persons executed in Ohio before the Gregg decision include Anna Marie Hahn.